Vatican II, Ratzinger, and the Path to Dialogue

 Where the Impasse Remains

 The impasse is not primarily historical.
 The historical grievances are real, but they are in principle addressable through acknowledgment, apology, and changed practice.
-The Fourth Crusade can be acknowledged more fully.
-The Latinization of Eastern Catholics can be and largely has been reversed.
 Historical wounds, while deep, are not logically decisive.

 The impasse is ecclesiological and structural.
 It concerns the nature of the Church itself: whether the Church is constitutively a communion of autocephalous churches in conciliar relationship, or whether it has a juridical center whose authority is ordinary and immediate over every part.
 These are not merely different interpretations of the same evidence — they are different visions of what kind of institution the Church is.